Lyveden New Bield: Construction

-Design & Catholic Motifs
+Design and Catholic motifs

 Just as at Tresham's smaller folly, Rushton Triangular Lodge, his principal estate, the New Bield has a religious design full of symbolism.
 Designed on a plan reminiscent of a Greek cross, the facades have a strict symmetry.
 The building has two floors above a raised basement, with mullioned and transomed windows.
 Each floor had three rooms with a staircase in the south projection of the cross.

 The exterior of the building is decorated by friezes of a religious nature.
 The metopes contain the emblems and motifs found also at the triangular lodge, such as the "IHS" christogram.

 Purpose as a 'Secret House'

 Ground Plan of Lyveden New Building.

-The house was obviously meant for occupation, as it has a great hall and parlour on the first floor, kitchen and buttery in the basement, and a bedroom on the upper floor.
+The house was likely meant for occupation, as it has a great hall and parlour on the first floor, kitchen and buttery in the basement, and a bedroom on the upper floor.
 However, it was probably never intended for full-time occupation.
 Too close to the main house for use as a hunting lodge, it may have been intended for use as a "Secret House"—keeping a secret house was a custom of the 16th century.
 Often within a mile of the main house, the secret house was a place where the head of the household would retire for a few days with a minimum of servants, while the principal house was thoroughly cleaned and, bearing in mind the sanitation of the time, fumigated.
 Similar examples of "secret houses" exist at Leconfield and Warkworth, where their use for this purpose has been well documented.

 Lyveden New Bield was never completed.
 It remains as it was when the builders left following Sir Thomas Tresham's death.
 Today, it is in the care of the National Trust.